geoffreylitt/wildcard-onward-paper/paper.md

 * observes the content of other joined tables to render annotations in the page
 * observes the currently selected row in the UI, to highlight the corresponding row in the page

-## Specific table adapters
+## Table adapters

-*(Todo: maybe move this upwards into the worked example?)*

-Currently, our system supports three types of table adapters.
+Here we describe the three types of table adapters which we have implemented so far to power the customizations shown above.
+Then, to demonstrate the generality of the table adapter paradigm, we describe three more hypothetical types of table adapters which could extend the power of the Wildcard system.

+### Existing Adapters

-**DOM scraping adapter**: extracts data from the DOM of a web page, and manipulates the DOM to re-order rows, edit form entries, and inject annotations.
+A **DOM scraping adapter** extracts data from the DOM of a web page, and manipulates the DOM to re-order rows, edit form entries, and inject annotations.
 A programmer only needs to write a single function which returns scraped data and pointers to relevant DOM elements; the Wildcard framework uses this function to implement the rest of the needed functionality.

+(*do we want to call DOM scraping adapter a "live" adapter because its data is also shown elsewhere...?*)

-**AJAX scraping adapter**: intercepts AJAX requests made by a web page, and extracts information from those requests.
+An **AJAX scraping adapter** intercepts AJAX requests made by a web page, and extracts information from those requests.
 A programmer writes a function which specifies how to extract data from an AJAX request, and the framework handles the details of actually intercepting requests and calling the programmer-defined function.

-**Local storage adapter**: simply stores a table of data in the browser.
+The **local storage adapter** simply stores a table of data in the browser.

+### Future Adapters

+we have intentionally designed the table adapter API to be general enough to encapsulate other types of data and additional functionality in the future.
+Here are three concrete examples of such possibilities:

+**Integrated website adapters**: We have taken pains to design a customization system which is not limited to web scraping as the only means for integrating with existing sites, and can also accommodate first party developers adding support for table-driven customization directly into their own websites.
+A DOM Scraping table adapter could be swapped out for such an "integrated website adapter," which implements the exact same interface as a scraping adapter but by directly accessing the internal state of the user interface, without needing any scraping logic.

+While we have not yet created a fully operational integrated website adapter, we think it is possible to create such adapters for existing frontend web frameworks which result in minimal effort on the part of the application developers.
+For example, we have created an early prototype of a plugin for the Redux state management library, which uses the Model-View-Update pattern that represents the entire state of a user interface as a single centralized object.
+To configure an integrated website adapter for such an existing application, the user can specify a function projecting the centralized application state as a table, and handlers for how data edits to the table should affect the state.

+**Shared storage adapter**: It would be useful to share user annotations between people and across devices—for example, collaboratively taking notes with friends on a list of options for places to stay on Airbnb.
+The existing Local Storage Adapter could be extended to share live synchronized data with other users.
+This could be achieved through a centralized web server (perhaps an existing service like Google Sheets capable of storing tabular data), or through P2P connections which might improve the privacy guarantees available for the shared annotations.

+**Third party API data adapter**: Currently, the main mechanism for including data from web APIs in Wildcard is using spreadsheet formulas.
+However, a web API could also be wrapped to expose a table API that would dynamically create tables in response to queries.
+For example, when fetching walkability scores for many GPS locations, the query engine could request a table of walkability scores for various pairs of latitude and longitude, and the table adapter could dynamically perform API queries to populate a result table. (*todo: why is this better than spreadsheet formulas?
+I don't think it offers any more room for batching performance optimization because we've already framed formulas as whole-column, not row specific*)

 ## Query engine